NextPlayBro

 Benefits:

-• No need to repeat information
+• No need to repeat the same information

-• Team members can watch later
+• Team members can watch it later

-• Better documentation
+• Creates useful documentation

 Useful for:

-• Training
+• Training sessions

-• Client calls
+• Client meetings

 • Internal discussions